simonmichael/hledger_site/src/install.md

 On most unix systems, when you are processing non-ASCII text with hledger, the `LANG` environment variable must be set to a suitable locale to ensure hledger can decode the text, avoiding errors like "*invalid byte sequence*" or "*mkTextEncoding: invalid argument*".
-(This applies to the Haskell build tools like GHC, cabal and stack, as well.)
+This applies to the Haskell build tools like GHC, cabal and stack, as well.

 We usually recommend the UTF-8 text encoding.
-Check that your `LANG` setting mentions UTF-8, and if not, change it.
+On unix-like systems, check that your `LANG` setting mentions UTF-8, and if not, change it.
 Eg:

 ```cli
 $ echo $LANG